 - Leaders Near A Buy Point

-The “Leaders Near A Buy Point” shows you a list of stocks that are within its recommended buy price range, while “Leaders” show you a list of stocks that are extended in price.
+The “Leaders Near A Buy Point” shows you a list of stocks that are within their recommended buy price range, while “Leaders” show you a list of stocks that are extended in price.

 For the stocks that are extended in price, it means that it’s probably wise to wait for the stock price to retrace before getting in.

 Now, let’s take a closer look at the “Leaders Near A Buy Point” list.